How to Photograph the Milky Way

 Image Stacking and Processing

 Stacking several long images together using special astrophotography software will yield the best results.
-The process of integration can improve the signal-to-noise ratio of your final photo.
+The integration process can improve the signal-to-noise ratio of your final photo.

 Sequator has a handy “Freeze Ground” feature that allows you to stack tracked images of the night sky with a stationary foreground.
 This feature works surprisingly well, and you may find this method to be sufficient for your wide-angle nightscapes.